Best daily deals

 The Shure SM7B doesn’t require phantom power, but you may want to consider it if you have an aversion to maxing out the gain on your mixer.
 It’s one of the best mics for YouTube but is cost-prohibitive.

-• Blue Yeti: The Blue Yeti microphone features a three-capsule recording array and a host of recording pattern options.
+• Blue Yeti: The Blue Yeti microphone features a three-capsule recording array and various recording pattern options.
 It’s $40 cheaper than the newer Blue Yeti X and affords similar sound quality with fewer bells and whistles.

 • JOBY Wavo POD: JOBY is most famous for its Gorillapod flexible travel tripod, and it came out swinging with a fully-featured USB condenser microphone that costs less than $100.
 You get two recording patterns (cardioid and omnidirectional, though the Omni pattern acts more like a bidirectional pattern).
 Find it for $99 at Amazon.

 • Movo UM700: This is an excellent mic that comes with four polar patterns, onboard gain and volume adjustment, a removable windscreen, and more.
-Its sound quality is great, especially when you consider it only costs $100.
+Its sound quality is great, especially considering it only cost $100.
 You can pick it up for $79 at Amazon.

 • Razer Seiren Mini: This plug-and-play mic couldn’t be easier to use, and though its sound quality isn’t flawless, it’s more than fine for a casual YouTube video.
 It’s available for $37 at Amazon.

-• Rode Wireless Go: This little wireless mic comes with a receiver for attaching directly to your video camera and a transmitter microphone for speaking into.
+• Rode Wireless Go: This little wireless mic has a receiver for attaching directly to your video camera and a transmitter microphone for speaking into.
 It has a 70-meter range and is affordable and easy to use.

 • Samson Q2U Dynamic Handheld USB: This mic is versatile as it has both an XLR and USB output, is compatible with smartphones, and has a headphone port for live monitoring.